oneeve8/kobble-data/content/tutorialnarrative3.md

 So, in this video, I’ll share some more content management ideas such as creating folders and channel groups.

 I’ll also explain a little more about GitHub and your In-App sharing support option.
-And I’ll give you a
+And I’ll give you more details on sharing channels and tracks.

 ***